 Now imagine what effect an injury to one of your ligaments can have on your proprioception or balance system.
 Even swelling around a ligament is going to delay the message up to your brain.
 Without messages getting to your brain it cannot then relay a new message back down to activate the appropriate muscles to stop you falling and causing further injury.

 So how can we improve our proprioception to prevent injuries?
 Here are a few easy exercises to do at home every day:

 – Stand on 1 leg while you are brushing your teeth.
 Aim for 20 seconds on each leg.
 Even better, close your eyes!

 – Walk heel-toe as if you are walking down a straight line every time you walk down your hallway.
 Even better, do it backward sometimes.

 – Stand with one foot in front of the other and look L and R for one entire ad break on TV.
 Even better, do it with your eyes shut!
 See who has the best balance in your family.

 – A fun game is to stand on 1 leg on a pillow and throw a ball to a friend who is doing the same.
 Even better, throw it above their head sometimes to really test their balance.

-If you have an old injury that is lingering or you keep doing the same injury over again every time, give us a call to book in and see one of our physios who can test out your proprioception and help you work out why it keeps happening.
+If you have an old injury that is lingering or you keep doing the same injury over again every time, give us a call to book in.
+One of our physios can test out your proprioception and help you work out why it keeps happening.
 Or maybe consider taking up Tai Chi!